-The main goal of the written qualifying examinations is to ensure that students develop a command of published literature in at least two subdisciplines or fields of geography so as to secure adequate breadth of background to inform their dissertation research.
+The main goal of the written qualifying examinations is to ensure that students develop a command of published literature in at least two sub-disciplines or fields of geography so as to secure adequate breadth of background to inform their dissertation research.
 Command of that literature is demonstrated through the writing of two "Field Statements" or review papers.
-A Field Statement (no more than 12,000 words including bibliography) consists of a substantial document prepared over the course of 3 months with content and quality approximately commensurate with a review article such as might be submitted to a review journal (e.g. Progress in Human Geography, Progress in Physical Geography).
-The two Field Statements should differ sufficiently so as to demonstrate command of the literature in two or more subdisciplines or fields of geography.
-The purpose of the Field Statement is to evaluate the students' command of the published literature in specific fields.
+A Field Statement (no more than 12,000 words including bibliography) consists of a substantial document prepared over the course of 3 months with content and quality approximately commensurate with a review article such as might be submitted to a review journal (e.g., Progress in Human Geography, Progress in Physical Geography).
+The two Field Statements should differ sufficiently so as to demonstrate command of the literature in two or more sub-disciplines or fields of geography.
 Expectations for the exam are to be determined by the examining committee.
 The department does not keep a list of acceptable fields, but the expectation is that the fields to be covered will be among those accepted within the discipline as significant areas of inquiry.
 In general, the first field statement will pertain to a broader intellectual territory than the second, which is expected to be narrower and more in depth.

 The second goal of the written qualifying exams is to require students to demonstrate their skills in conceptualizing a research problem related to their field of specialization and in designing and carrying out a small-scale project to address this research problem.
-This is accomplished by a mandatory "Practical" Examination, in which the student will be asked to (a) develop research questions and specific tasks for the project; (b) collect and analyze relevant data, e.g. from the field or archive, interviews, questionnaire, phone surveys, or laboratory tests; and (c) summarize how they approach the research problem, describe the materials they collect, and interpret their findings in a short report.
-The Practical Examination normally takes 48 hours to complete and it does not have to be done after completion of the field statements.
+This is accomplished by a mandatory "Practical" Examination, in which the student will be asked to (a) develop research questions and specific tasks for the project; (b) collect and analyze relevant data, e.g., from the field or archive, interviews, questionnaire, phone surveys, or laboratory tests; and (c) summarize how they approach the research problem, describe the materials they collect, and interpret their findings in a short report.
+The Practical Examination may take no more than 48 hours to complete, and it does not have to be done after completion of the field statements.